 To set it up, simply go to the “Accept Credit Cards” page and under “Settings” check the “Partial Payments” box to get started.
 Or when adding invoice payments manually, you simply type in the partial (or full) payment amount.

 A good FreshBooks review wouldn’t be complete without the pricing plans.
-You can start with a free 30-day trial, to see if you like it, too.
+You can start with a free 60-day trial, to see if you like it, too.

-- Mighty Oak: for $39.95 a month you get everything that the Evergreen plan has along with adding up to 5 staff members to your account.
+- Premium: for $50 a month you can manage 500 active clients as well as get access to everything that the Plus plan offers.
+You can add additional staff members to your account.
 They will have access to team expense reports, management tools and project details.

 What would make FreshBooks better?

 Not every program is perfect and FreshBooks does have a few drawbacks.
-For one, you can’t calculate or record your quarterly estimated tax payments (QET’s) like you can with GoDaddy Bookkeeping — which is why I use both types of software.
+For one, you can’t calculate or record your quarterly estimated tax payments (QET’s) like you can with QuickBooks Self-Employed.
+(This is the main reason I use BOTH types of software.)

 Another thing to realize about FreshBooks is that it’s all completely done online so you can’t download it to your desktop and use it offline.
-There always needs to be an internet connection, whether it’s on your computer, iPhone or iPad.
+This means there always needs to be an internet connection, whether it’s on your computer, iPhone or iPad.

 This drawback doesn’t particularly bother me since my entire business is run online anyway, but it’s worth noting.

-This is the number one bookkeeping software I personally use and recommend to other freelancers and business owners.
-Try FreshBooks out for free and stop wasting time on getting paid.
+This is one of the best bookkeeping programs that I personally recommend to other freelancers and business owners!